Program: B.A., Environmental Science

 Choose one of the following Introductory Earth Science courses (with the lab):

-Choose one additional Introductory Biology, Chemistry or Physics course (with the lab):
+Choose one additional Introductory Biology, Chemistry or Physics course (with lab, and discussion as listed) from the following:

 3. Electives (12-14 units)